Guy Rivard: Political career

 Rivard's handling of the language legislation was criticized in some circles, and a Toronto Star article in February 1989 described him as "inexperienced, easily flustered, naive, a trifle pedantic" and "the kind of cabinet minister that a hungry opposition dreams about."
 On March 3, Rivard was reassigned to the lower-profile position of minister responsible for Technology while cabinet heavyweight Claude Ryan took responsibility for language.

 Rivard was narrowly re-elected in the 1989 provincial election, defeating Parti Québécois challenger Sylvain Simard by only 133 votes.
 On October 11, he was reassigned again as Minister responsible for the Francophonie.
 He represented Quebec at the first inauguration of Jean-Bertrand Aristide as president of Haiti in 1991.
 In the same year, he expressed skepticism about Canadian Prime Minister Brian Mulroney's plans to link foreign aid to human rights.
 While affirming that Quebec would assist countries moving toward democracy, he also said that countries with dubious human rights records should not be cut off entirely.
 Rivard received additional responsibility as minister responsible for International Affairs on May 27, 1992.

 Robert Bourassa announced his retirement as Premier of Quebec and Liberal Party leader in 1993, and Rivard supported Daniel Johnson's successful campaign to become Bourassa's successor.
 Rivard later announced that he would not seek re-election to the legislature, and he stepped down from cabinet when Johnson became premier on January 11, 1994.

 After politics

-Rivard was founding president of the firm BioTransTech and was president of the Groupe Santé International from 1994 to 2003.
+Rivard was the founding president of the firm BioTransTech and was president of the Groupe Santé International from 1994 to 2003.
 He was also a health consultant and administrator from 1999 to 2005, when he retired.
-He was appointed to the board of the Centre de santé et de services sociaux du Sud-Ouest-Verdun in 2006, and has also served as vice-president of the Association internationale des familles Rivard.
+He was appointed to the board of the Centre de santé et de services sociaux du Sud-Ouest-Verdun in 2006, and also served as vice-president of the Association internationale des familles Rivard.

+Rivard died on August 14, 2025, at the age of 89.